UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope.md

       Though, ANTLR4's flexibility made it fairly easy to do once fully understood. (more details in [Chapter 6](Kaleidoscope-ch6.md))

+### Expressions
+In Kaleidoscope, everything is an expression (e.g. everything has or returns a value even if the value is a constant 0.0).
+There are no statements and no "void" functions etc...

+#### Multi-line expressions
+There are a few different ways to represent an expression that is long enough to warrant splitting it across multiple lines when typing it out.

+##### Expression Continuation Marker
+One mechanism for handling multi-line expressions that is used in most shell scripting languages is a line continuation marker.
+In such cases a special character followed by a line-termination char or char sequence indicates that the expression continues on the next line (e.g. it isn't complete yet).

+##### Expression Complete Marker
+Another approach to handling long expressions spanning multiple lines is basically the opposite of line continuation, expression complete markers.
+This marker indicates the end of a potentially multi-line expression.
+(A variant of this might require a line termination following the marker as with the line continuation).

+##### Kaleidoscope Implementation
+The original LLVM C++ implementation chose the expression completion approach using a semicolon as the completion.
+(So it seems familiar like statements in other C like languages) Therefore, the LLVM.NET tutorial follows the same design.
+[Implementing the line continuation mechanism in Kaleidoscope is left as an exercise for the reader :wink:]

 ### Example
 The following example is a complete program in Kaleidoscope that will generate a textual representation of the classic Mandelbrot Set.